-1 Original Research Article 2 SEROPREVALENCE OF SYPHILIS IN HIV POSITIVE INDIVIDUALS ATTENDING IMMUNO SUPRESSED 3 SYNDROME CLINIC AT INTERNATIONAL HOSPITAL KAMPALA 4

-5 Abstract

-6 Syphilis continues to be a persistent public health challenge for centuries and is gaining renewed 7 attention against the back drop of HIV pandemic especially in the less developed high HIV stricken 8 countries like Uganda.
-This study enrolled 150 (104 females and 46 males) were males HIV positive 9 individuals to determine the syphilis sero-prevalence and factors associated with syphilis infection 10 among HIV positive individuals attending immune suppressed syndrome (ISS) clinic at International 11 Hospital Kampala -Touch Namuwongo Project (TNP).
+1 Original Research Article 2 Seroprevalence of Syphilis among Human Immunodeficiency Virus Positive Individuals 3 Attending Immune Suppressed Syndrome Clinic at International Hospital, Kampala 4 Uganda 5 Gerald Mboowa and Diana Achieng Inda 6 Department of Medical Microbiology, Makerere University College of Health Sciences, Kampala- 7 Uganda, P.O Box 7072 Kampala, Uganda 8 International Health Sciences University, Barnabas Rd, Kampala, Uganda, P.O.
+Box 9 7782 Kampala, Uganda 10 International Hospital Kampala, Barnabas Rd, Kampala, Uganda, P.O.
+Box 8177 Kampala, Uganda 11 12 Abstract 13 Syphilis continues to be a persistent public health challenge for centuries and is gaining renewed 14 attention against the back drop of HIV pandemic especially in the less developed high HIV stricken 15 countries like Uganda.
+This study enrolled 150 HIV infected individuals (104 females and 46 males) .
+The 16 objective was to determine the syphilis sero-prevalence and factors associated with syphilis infection 17 among HIV positive individuals attending immune suppressed syndrome (ISS) clinic at International 18 Hospital Kampala -Touch Namuwongo Project (TNP).
+19 Individuals who visited this ISS clinic were consented and screened for syphilis infections between 20 January to May, 2014 were recruited for this study.
+Approximately 7 mls of blood sample was drawn 21 from each subject into a plain bottle and sera were separated as recommended and labeled positive was confirmed by the Treponema pallidum haemagglutination assay (TPHA; Biotec Laboratories Limited Ipswich Suffolk, UK).

-12 Individuals who visited this ISS clinic were consented and screened for syphilis infections between 13 January to May, 2014 were recruited for this study.
-Approximately 7 mls of blood sample was drawn 14 from each subject into a plain bottle and sera were separated as recommended and labeled 15 appropriately.
-Rapid plasma reagin test (RPR; BD Diagnostics) was used to screen for syphilis and if 16 positive was confirmed by the Treponema pallidum haemagglutination assay (TPHA; Biotec Laboratories 17 Limited Ipswich Suffolk, UK).
+22 appropriately.
+Rapid plasma reagin test (RPR; BD Diagnostics) was used to screen for syphilis and if

-This study found 10% (n=15) seroprevalence of syphilis in the HIV positive individuals.
-Further; gender, age, occupation, marital status, polygamous relationship and education level attained did not show statistically significance association with syphilis infection (p>0.05).
-This prevalence was higher in males (10.9%) than females (9.6%).
-The age groups 15-30 and 31-63 years had the highest (73%) and lowest (27%) seroprevalence of syphilis respectively.
-Syphilis highest prevalence was found among 15-30 years age group draws an imperative need to sensitize adolescents about the risk of Syphilis infections and transmission since this age group coincidences with the onset of sexual activity and reproduction.
-Syphilis and other STIs have a potential for vertical transmission further, the highest prevalence (8.0%) of HIV infection in Uganda is among 15-49 years age group.
-There is an urgent need to move towards sensitization and treatment of this reproductive and sexually critical group.
+25 This study found 10% (n=15) seroprevalence of syphilis in the HIV positive individuals.
+Further; gender, 26 age, occupation, marital status, polygamous relationship and education level attained did not show 27 statistically significance association with syphilis infection (p>0.05).
+This prevalence was higher in males 28 (10.9%) than females (9.6%).
+The age groups 15-30 and 31-63 years had the highest (73%) and lowest 29 (27%) seroprevalence of syphilis respectively.
+From our study, the highest prevalence of Syphilis was 30 found among 15-30 years age group.
+This draws an imperative need to sensitize adolescents about the 31 risk of Syphilis infections and transmission since this age group coincidences with the onset of sexual 32 activity and reproduction.
+Syphilis and other STIs have a potential for vertical transmission further, the 33 UNAIDS (2014) in Uganda with HIV infection prevalence of 8.0% among 15-49 years age group.
+There is 34 an urgent need to move towards sensitization and treatment of this reproductive and sexually critical